Compare the statement balance in Xero to your actual bank balance

-- An account transaction that was mistakenly marked as reconciled (which has created a manual bank statement line).
+- An account transaction that was marked as reconciled by mistake (which has created a manual bank statement line).

-Now that you've found your error in Xero, fix it.
+Now that you've found the error in Xero, fix it.

-Delete the manual bank statement, if you marked a transaction as reconciled, then imported its statement line.
+- Manual bank statement line - if you marked a transaction as reconciled, then imported its statement line, delete the manual bank statement.